moazmuha/small-projects/README.md

 1. [Introduction](#introduction)

 ## Introduction
-This repo contains small programs that demonstrate my knowledge of different progamming langauges, technologies and computer science knowledge.
-I used may of the python programs to teach at both University of Toronto and Stanford University.
+This repo contains small programs that demonstrate my knowledge of different progamming langauges, technologies and computer science.
+I used many of the python programs to teach at both University of Toronto and Stanford University.
 You are free to use anything in this repo.